Yuna Ito: 2005–2007: Debut

-2008—present: Rise to prominence
+2008–2012: Rise to prominence

 Her tenth single, entitled "Anata ga Iru Kagiri: A World to Believe In", was released in on January 16, 2008.
 The song is a duet with Celine Dion.
 When Dion heard Ito's rendition of her song, she proposed the idea of a duet.
 Dion originally released this song on her latest English album Taking Chances.
 The song was used in an au LISMO commercial.
 "A World to Believe In" was nominated for "Best Collaboration Video", for the MTV Video Awards Japan '08, but lost to Kumi Koda's Last Angel.

 The singer's second album Wish was released on February 20 and debuted at number three on the charts.
 Since the release of Wish, the album has been certified gold by the RIAJ.
 Unite As One, a song on her album, was used as the ending theme song for Konami's Time Hollow.
 In March, Ito became spokesperson for Proactiv Japan.
 Ito was featured in the commercial along with her song, "Tokyo Days", as the theme.

 In June 2008, Ito collaborated with popular Japanese music producer Takeshi Kobayashi (who produced music for Mr. Children, a famous Japanese band) and Russian conductor Mikhail Pletnev, to sing "Gate", the theme song for the documentary movie with the same name, Gate.

 Her eleventh single entitled "Miss You" was released on September 3, 2008 and was used as the theme song for Ito En Vitamin Fruit.
 "Miss You" inspired the cellphone novel Tenshi no Koi (天使の恋), which was written by sin.
 "Love Machine Gun" was also used as the main theme song for the novel.
 Ito was featured in the 6/4 edition of the magazine, Oricon Style, as the fifth-most suited for bridal wear.
 She was also featured in the 6/11 edition as sixth for most princess-like.

 Her next single titled "Koi wa Groovy x2" (恋はgroovy×2) was used as the Gap Japan's 2008 Holiday Collection Winter Neutrals campaign song.
 In addition to her song being used, Ito was also chosen to be a Gap model in July.
 Ito released an English version of "Koi wa Groovy x2", entitled "groovy x2" under the pseudonym Christine Ito (伊藤 クリスティーン).
 Sony Music Japan created an official website for Christine and a blog.